 - Kale was a staple crop in the Scottish Islands because of its hardiness; the Scots grew it in kale yards.
 Almost every house had a kale yard and preserved kale in barrels of salt.

 - English settlers brought kale to the United States in the 17th century.

 - Russian kale was introduced into Canada (and then into the U.S.) by Russian traders in the 19th century.

-- Always buy organic kale; it is grown with lots of chemicals making it one of the Dirty Dozen.
+- Always buy organic kale.
+When it is not grown organically it is grown with lots of chemicals making it one of the Dirty Dozen.
 The kale should be firm with fresh, with deeply colored leaves and hardy stems.

-- Kale with smaller leaves will be tenderer and have a milder flavor than larger leaves.
+- Kale with smaller leaves will be more tender and have a milder flavour than the larger leaves.

 - Put kale in a plastic storage bag removing as much of the air from the bag as possible.
 Keep in the refrigerator for 5 to 7 days.
 The longer it is stored, the more bitter its flavor becomes.
 Do not wash kale before storing because the water encourages spoilage.

 Too much vitamin K can cause problems for anyone taking anticoagulants such as warfarin because the high level of vitamin K may interfere with the drugs.
 Consult your doctor before adding kale to your diet if you are on this type of medication.

 Kale and Oxalates: It contains oxalates that interfere with the absorption of calcium.
 There is much controversy about this.

 Goitrogenic Food?
 Contrary to popular belief, the latest studies show that kale is not goitrogenic.
 In fact, most foods that are commonly called goitrogenic (kale, broccoli and cauliflower), as well as soy-based foods, do not interfere with thyroid function in healthy persons even when they are consumed on a daily basis.
 Again this is controversial.